fearlessdots/synctropy/README.md

 #### Disabled Targets

-When executing the `targets sync` command, `synctropy` will check if the target is disabled before initiating the synchronization process for each target.
+When executing the `targets sync` and `targets hooks run` commands or other commands that depends on hooks to function (like `targets edit` and `targets view`), `synctropy` will check if the target is disabled before initiating the synchronization process for each target.
+It will also verify if the crate is disabled before iterating through the targets.
 If any disabled targets are encountered, `synctropy` will skip them without generating an error.
-It will proceed to sync the remaining selected targets, if any are available.
+It will proceed to sync the remaining selected targets, if any are available (only if the crate is enabled).
 In essence, `synctropy` gracefully handles disabled targets during the synchronization process, allowing for the successful synchronization of the remaining enabled targets.

 #### Hooks